leger-labs/leger/backend/8-implementation-considerations.md

    - Validate tenant ownership on all operations
    - Prevent cross-tenant data access

-By following these implementation considerations, the Leger system can be effectively built using Cloudflare's edge computing platform with fly.io as a bridge to Beam.cloud, providing a performant, secure, and scalable solution for OpenWebUI configuration management.
+By following these implementation considerations, the Leger system can be effectively built using Cloudflare's edge computing platform with direct Beam.cloud integration, providing a performant, secure, and scalable solution for OpenWebUI configuration management.

 ### Optimization Process